Enrich Life With Love

 You can listen to Pheo Rose’s “Love’s Reach” as you read

-The synthesis of all the other seven parts goes into Living Love.
+The synthesis of all the other seven parts of the Land of Being goes into Living Love.
 Take any moment of your day, living love requires first discernment: “What does this situation need, and should I be the one to step in?”
 Then, from self knowledge that has come from personal growth, comes the needed question: “Is this a good place for me to be?”
 If yes, the situation may call on your serving, creating, and wisdom.
 Your degree of personal growth can greatly enhance your knowledge of how to best handle the situation.
 Your level of personal depth will determine the level of maturity in your response.

 Living Love is more than the sum of its parts.
-Living Love is living in the very essence of Reality’s energy.
-The energy of love, especially synergistic energy, is the most powerful energy (please notice that I did not use the word force).
+Living Love is living in the very essence of “the greatest aliveness” energy.
+The energy of love, especially synergistic (research term 🙂 energy, is the most powerful energy (please notice that I did not use the word force).
 Living Love influences the smallest and most inconsequential of actions; ones not even perceived.
 Living Love affects your tone of voice and the way you carry yourself; as well as what your perception chooses from the vast stimuli presented.
 Living love is perhaps more preconscious than conscious.
 Yet the path is the one requiring the greatest effort of self-awareness, discipline of doing away with the false ego self; and compassionate passion; because at times the whole idea just becomes overwhelming.
 Please remember these words.

 Living Love requires much reflection just on “what is love?”
 A wonderful movie that is both enjoyable and wise regarding Living Love is Groundhog Day.
 What might have saved the main character’s many life-times would have been knowledge of what Living Love required.
 There are three basic elements of Living Love found in Eastern and Western holistic self-integration systems.